Skip to Content

 Chilean flamingos cooling off outside Flamingo Hotel

-Flamingo Hotel – Perhaps unsurprisingly you can see Flamingos at the wildlife habitat.
-This one is completely free and open daily for visitors.
+• Flamingo Hotel – You can see Flamingos at the wildlife habitat in Flamingo hotel.
+It’s completely free and open daily for visitors.

-The MirageSiegfried + Roy’s Secret Garden and Dolphin Habitat allows visitors to get up close with bottlenose dolphins, white tigers, white lions and leopards.
+• The MirageSiegfried + Roy’s Secret Garden and Dolphin Habitat allows you to get up close with bottlenose dolphins, white tigers, white lions and leopards.

 High Roller observation wheel and LINQ promenade in shadow not long after sunrise